 Malala was flown to a military hospital where she underwent extensive surgery at the hands of skilled surgeons hoping to save her life.
 The shooting left Malala in critical condition and she was eventually flown to Birmingham, England to receive further care.

 After a long and painful recovery, Malala was able to start her life again.
 What happened next in the life of this young heroine is arguably one of the most remarkable stories of the decade.
 Instead of putting an end to Miss Yousafzai’s cause, getting shot by the Taliban only reinforced Malala’s determination.
 Malala enrolled in a new school in Birmingham and continued to advocate for the power of education.
 She wrote an autobiography, spoke at the United Nations, and has been a nominee and recipient of plenty of noteworthy awards, including the Nobel Peace Prize.
 The Pakistani Prime Minister Nawaz Sharif said of Malala, “She is (the) pride of Pakistan, she has made her countrymen proud.
 Her achievement is unparalleled and unequaled.
 Girls and boys of the world should take lead from her struggle and commitment.”

 Malala Yousafzai became a beacon of hope and promise as well as the epitome of what I like to call “Street Resilience”.
 This type of resilience involves taking the pain of disrespect, discrimination, and regret and using it as fuel to propel me forward.
 Like Malala, someone with Street Resilience is a fighter.
 They know it’s up to them to channel their pain and use it as positive energy.

-What this can Teach Us about Street Resilience
+What Malala’s Story can Teach Us about Street Resilience

 Street Resilience is channeling your emotions—guiding them, directing them, and using them for a productive purpose, instead of letting your emotions use you, and that is exactly what Malala Yousafzai did.